-In addition, BlackLine is recognized by global technology industry research firm Gartner as a Leader in its Magic Quadrant for Cloud Financial Corporate Performance Management (FCPM) Solutions and as a pioneer in the cloud market for enhanced financial control and automation of FCPM.
+In addition, BlackLine is recognized by global technology industry research firm Gartner as a Leader in its Magic Quadrant for Cloud Financial Close Solutions and as a pioneer in the cloud market for enhanced financial control and automation.

 Therese’s leadership, passion and persistence have not gone unrecognized.
 BlackLine ranked No. 7 on the 2016 list of the ‘50 Fastest’ Women-Owned/Led Companies in the world, as reported in Fortune.
-BlackLine also has made the Software 500 list of the “world’s largest and best-performing software companies” for the past seven years, the Deloitte Tech Fast 500 for the past eight, and the prestigious Inc. 500/5000 for nine years in a row, joining the ranks of such high-growth brand name companies as Jamba Juice, Microsoft and Patagonia.
-BlackLine also has been named a Red Herring 100 Global Winner – recognizing the company as one of the “most innovative and promising” tech ventures in the world.
+That same year, BlackLine was named to Forbes’ inaugural ‘Cloud 100’.
+BlackLine also has made the Software 500 list of the “world’s largest and best-performing software companies” for the past eight years, the Deloitte Tech Fast 500 for the past nine, and the prestigious Inc. 500/5000 for nine years in a row, joining the ranks of such high-growth brand name companies as Jamba Juice, Microsoft and Patagonia.

 Many prestigious industry organizations have recognized Therese’s myriad accomplishments, as well.
-In 2010, Accounting Today selected her as one of '10 To Watch' in the accounting profession.
+In 2010, Accounting Today selected her as one of '10 To Watch' in the accounting profession; and then eight years later, in 2018, named her to their annual list of the ‘Most Influential People in Accounting’.
 In 2011, San Fernando Valley Business Journal honored her as a ‘Woman of the Decade’ for her continuous accomplishments in building and growing the software company.
-The same year, she earned the 2011 Stevie American Business Award for Software Executive of the Year, awarded the previous year to Oracle’s Larry Ellison!
+That same year, she earned the 2011 Stevie American Business Award for Software Executive of the Year, awarded the previous year to Oracle’s Larry Ellison!

 The accolades keep coming in.
 In 2016 alone, Therese and BlackLine were honored with ‘CEO of the Year’, ‘IPO of the Year’ and ‘Europe Deal of the Year’ awards.
 She also earned the ‘2013 Enterprising Women of the Year Award’ from Enterprising Women magazine, and both she and BlackLine received the Patrick Soon-Shiong Innovation Award that same year – a unique honor, recognizing the company for innovations that help companies save time, reduce costs and make life easier for those working in corporate Finance & Accounting.